s3mi0tics/MERN_Admin_Dashboard/README.md

 Thank you to EdRoh for the indepth YouTube [tutorial](https://www.youtube.com/watch?v=0cPCMIuDk2I)

-All code will be organically typed and no copy and paste will be used
+All code will be organically typed and no copy and paste will be used.